A Unique Ayrshire Welcome

 Within our Visitor Centre, is our small and cosy café with indoor seating for around twenty, complimented by our (often) sunny outdoor seating area for offering unrivaled views of the castle.
 No passing traffic, instead just enjoy the peaceful surroundings; there really isn’t anywhere else in the county that can boast of such a location.

 Our centre is not just for castle visitors though.
-Why not join us after an invigorating walk (or a gentle stroll) along the historic Smugglers’ Trail that runs from Troon’s South Beach, through the ancient woodlands of Fullarton and Dundonald all the way to the castle.
+Why not join us after an invigorating walk (or a gentle stroll) along the historic Smugglers’ Trail that runs from Troon’s South Beach, through the ancient woodlands of Fullarton and Dundonald all the way to the castle?
 An extensive choice of ‘Italian Aroma’ coffee awaits, along with a range of teas and herbal teas.
-Soya and oat milks are available as a dairy alternative.
+Soya and oat milk are available as a dairy alternatives.

 We try our best to cater for dietary needs, however, please get in touch with us before your visit and we will do our best to accommodate your needs.